 It is too soon to call this warmest Midlayer I own just yet, but in the little time I have used it the R1 Air Zip-Neck really has made a very good impression on me.
 It is soooo warm (too warm for indoor use 😆), it is very comfortable on the skin, it is light, it is purple 💜 and it has an 1A+ Environmental track record.
 I can not wait to take it skitouring and backpacking this winter, and see how warm I will be in it.
 My early use at least suggests that I won’t feel cold!

 If you too don’t want to feel cold, head over to ∞ Bergfreunde.eu or ∞ Bergzeit to buy your own R1 Air when you’re in Europe.
-If you’re in North America, you’ll have to wait till february 2021 ro buy one from ∞ Patagonia.
+If you’re in North America, you can buy one from ∞ Patagonia.
 Remember, all styles are available as ∞ Women’s Versions and ∞ in different colours in case you don’t like purple =)

 If you enjoyed this article Please support me on Patreon (and you get great discount codes from partners - you could save 20% on this garment!) or buy me a coffee - I work Full-Time on Hiking in Finland to bring you inspiring trip reports, in-depth gear reviews and the latest news from the outdoors.
 You also could subscribe to the rarer-than-ever Newsletter and follow along on Instagram, Twitter, Facebook and Youtube for more outdoorsy updates!